Shyan1943/project3/README.md

     * save all your environment variables (in .env file) into Reveal Config Vars
     * at the top left, cilck on "Open App"
 * Done publication!!
+* Test to ensure it matches the development version
+* Ensure that ﬁnal deployed site has no broken internal links

 ### To update the Heroku deployed site
 * At Gitpod terminal :